-Change signature hash algorithm for Office 365 relying party trust
+Change signature hash algorithm for Microsoft 365 relying party trust

 Active Directory Federation Services (AD FS) signs its tokens to Microsoft Azure Active Directory to ensure that they cannot be tampered with.
 This signature can be based on SHA1 or SHA256.
 Azure Active Directory now supports tokens signed with an SHA256 algorithm, and we recommend setting the token-signing algorithm to SHA256 for the highest level of security.
 This article describes the steps needed to set the token-signing algorithm to the more secure SHA256 level.